yuwzho/acme-fitness-store/azure-kubernetes-service/docs/03-create-config-server.md

 2. **Configure the Application**

-   Make sure the application has the dependency `spring-cloud-starter-config`.
-And configure `SPRING_APPLICATION_NAME` in the configmap of the application and the value of it should equal to the config file name in the git repository.
+   Ensure the application has the dependency `spring-cloud-starter-config`.
+Configure `SPRING_APPLICATION_NAME` in the configmap of the application, and the value should match the config file name in the Git repository.

 3. **Verify the Application**

-   If the application is connected to the Config Server successfully, you can see logs in the application like the following:
+   If the application is connected to the Config Server successfully, you will see logs like:

    ```
    2024-11-11 06:24:53.185  INFO 1 --- [           main] c.c.c.ConfigServicePropertySourceLocator : Fetching config from server at : http://config-server-default.default.svc.cluster.local:8888